 OneLogin is the only IDaaS provider that provides a pre-configured integration with Namely to secure sensitive employee PII.

-To learn more about why it’s critical to secure PII and how to do so, join us for a live webinar webinar on Thursday, Oct 27 @ 11AM PT / 2PM ET with Namely Chief People Officer (CPO), Nick Sanchez, and OneLogin VP of Product, David Meyer.
+To learn more about why it’s critical to secure PII and how to do so, check out this on-demand webinar, featuring Namely Chief People Officer (CPO), Nick Sanchez, and OneLogin VP of Product, David Meyer.